-The privacy and security of the personal information we maintain is of the utmost importance to Jerry Baker.
-We want to notify you of an incident that impacted our third party e-commerce platform, CommerceV3, that may have involved some of your personal information.
-We are writing to provide you with information regarding the incident and steps you can take to protect your personal information.
+The privacy and security of the personal information we maintain is of the utmost importance to Taylor University.
+We are writing with important information regarding a recent data security incident that involved some of your information.
+We want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.